NielsPichon/FrescoGUI/README.md

 so make sure to allow it.

 If you want to use the GUI with a pre-existing file, simply lauch the `axidraw.html` file right after opening the server and load your file in the option pannel.

+# Architecture notes
+There is an HTML server which handles all html requests and which will allow running the p5.js/p5.Fresco sketches and all.
+This one talks on port 8000.
+Then there is a Flask python server which handles requests from the html page.
+It talks on port 5000.
+The Flask server will q commands, q that is then read by a dequeueing thread which owns the axidraw manager.